 What information does the table contain?

-In the table, we summarise eleven published papers, including the original research that provides evidence for improved animal welfare and scientific outcomes with the tunnel handling and cupping methods, as well as research aimed at validating or investigating these techniques.
+In the table, we summarise twelve published papers, including the original research that provides evidence for improved animal welfare and scientific outcomes with the tunnel handling and cupping methods, as well as research aimed at validating or investigating these techniques.

 In each case, we note: